Rita’s blog for lovers of real food

 Blueberry Cashew “Cheesecake”: gluten-free and vegan

 When is a cheesecake not a cheesecake?
-When it’s clever mix of cashews and blueberries that make a delicious, creamy berry dessert.
-I made it for the first time when friends came over last week and it was a big hit.
+When it’s clever mix of cashews and blueberries to make a delicious, creamy berry dessert.
 Though I say it myself, I think it tastes better than real cheesecake which can be a bit bland.
-I used big, juicy English blueberries – in season now – but frozen work too.
-The blueberry “jam” to serve with the cake (not shown because it was all gobbled up before I got the chance to snap it) adds a special touch.
+I used big, juicy English blueberries but frozen work well too.
+The blueberry “jam” to serve with the cake adds a special touch.

 It’s all-vegan, gluten- and dairy-free and packed with nutty goodness.

-Forward planning: you’ll need to soak the cashews in advance and leave the cake in the freezer for at least 6 hours to set
+Forward planning: you’ll need to soak the cashews in advance to break down phytic acid which binds to minerals in the nuts.
+Leave the cake in the freezer for 6 hours to set; don’t forget to let it thaw for at least two hours before serving

 You’ll need a round 8″/20cm cake case, preferably silicone and a food processor